Turfjs/turf/CONTRIBUTING.md

 Before release:
 - If necessary, make and merge a PR with any last minute housekeeping items.
 - Turf's documentation (README.md files) should already be up to date as it is generated automatically on commit from JSDoc comments in source files.
-- Review PR's and decide the new version number to be published (for example 7.0.1 or 7.1.0).
+- Review PR's and decide the new version number to be published.
+See [semantic versioning](https://semver.org/).
-  - If there are breaking changes, then it should be a major version bump, e.g. 7.x.x to 8.0.0.
-This project follows [semantic versioning](https://semver.org/).

-Run the release commands, replace `7.0.0` with your version number
+Run the following release commands, replacing `7.0.0` with your version number:
-- fetch the latest code from remote origin
-  - `git fetch origin`

-- create a release branch, replace mf with your initials to make it clear whose branch it is.
+- create a release branch, replacing `mf` with your initials to make it clear who created the branch.
   - `git checkout origin/master -b mf/release-7.0.0`

-- increment the version number of all packages, without pushing to origin.
+- increment the version number of all packages, and create a local commit, without pushing to origin.
 This will also create a release tag.
   - `pnpm lerna version --no-commit-hooks --no-push 7.0.0`

-- stage any files changed by the version command.
-  - `git add packages/*/package.json`
-  - `git add lerna.json`
-`

-- create new commit on the release branch
-  - `git commit -m "Release v7.0.0"`

 - Push the release branch and the release tag.
   - `git push origin mf/release-7.0.0 --follow-tags`
-  - The tag will trigger the Github [release](https://github.com/Turfjs/turf/blob/master/.github/workflows/release.yml) action which you can view the status of at - https://github.com/Turfjs/turf/actions.
+  - Pushing the tag will trigger the Github [release](https://github.com/Turfjs/turf/blob/master/.github/workflows/release.yml) action which you can view the status of at - https://github.com/Turfjs/turf/actions.
 If successful, a new [version](https://www.npmjs.com/package/@turf/turf?activeTab=versions) of all turf packages will have been published on NPM.

+- If the release action was not successful
+  - commit any changes to master to fix it.
+    - Make a [prerelease](#prerelease) if helpful to make sure the release action is successful.
+  - Then reset by deleting your tag and branch locally and remotely.
+    - `git push --delete origin v7.1.0`
+    - `git tag --delete v7.1.0`
+    - `git push -d origin mf/release-7.0.0`
+    - `git branch -d mf/release-7.0.0`
+  - Now redo the steps above starting with creating "A clean local copy of the Turf Github repository"

-- If the release action was successful, now create a Pull Request for the release and then merge it.
+- If the release action was successful, now create a Pull Request for the release to update master.
-  - A link to create the PR should be in the output of the push command
+  - You may be given a link in the output of the branch/tag push command to create the PR.
-  - Use the version number for the PR title (e.g. v7.0.0).
+  - If you don't get this message, just go to https://github.com/Turfjs/turf/pulls and you should be prompted at the top to create a PR for this new branch you just pushed.
-  - If a link isn't provided, just create a PR that merges your release branch to master.
-Here is an example - https://github.com/Turfjs/turf/pull/2615.
+  - If that prompt doesn't appear, then just create a new pull request from the PR page and make sure the title is the version number e.g. `v7.0.0` and that it is merging your release branch -> to master.
-  - Don't forget to merge your release PR!
+  - Here is an example PR - https://github.com/Turfjs/turf/pull/2615.
+  - Get approval for the release PR and merge it!
+    - But only if the publish action was successful.
+Otherwise you'll have some additional cleanup work to do on the master branch.

 #### Follow-on steps
 - As part of the release action, a draft Github release will have been created at https://github.com/Turfjs/turf/releases with an auto-generated changelog.
 Edit and add to the release notes for readability and completeness, specifically noting any breaking changes.
 Use past releases as a guide.
 Be sure to "Save draft" each time, then ask for a review from other contributors.
 Once ready, click `Publish release`.
 This will make the release notes publicly accessible and notify all watchers of the project.